 As soon as your braces are removed, a thorough cleaning is required.
 This will help remove stains and plaque buildup.
 It’s impossible to get all the spots that need to be cleaned on your own, so you should make sure you schedule an appointment for a cleaning at your orthodontics office.

 Once your braces come off, it’s common to experience pain for a few days, or even weeks.
 The pain should soon subside, though.
-If you experience further problems with your teeth or gums after having your braces taken off, it’s important to contact your orthodontist or dentist.
+If you experience further problems with your teeth or gums after post-braces, it’s important to contact your orthodontist or dentist.
 If you play any kind of contact sports, then you need to make sure your mouthpiece fits right.
 If your existing mouth guard doesn’t fit you properly, it’s time to get fit for a new one.

 After all the work you went through to get a great smile, you want to be sure to keep it that way!